 If a person has been physically violated, I believe that that abuse directly correlates to eating disorders and self-harm.

 When you shame another’s weight (be it thin or fat), when you claim to call out someone’s body size because you “care” about their health, it is not a beneficial statement in any sense of the word, and in actuality is far more harmful to any progress a person might have with relation to their health.
 What right do you have to talk about someone else’s body or health?
 You are hammering a distorted ideology that they are not normal, that they are not worthy, and convincing them that they are going to die early.
 The reason that there is a body positive movement is because we’re celebrating our bodies for the magic that they are and the beautiful things they are capable of.
 We are letting go of past abuse and judgement, and loving ourselves again.
 We are practicing self care, in whatever way we choose.
+Whether we do that by reading new love quotes or by wearing outfits that make us feel good, self care is so important for everyone.
 We are saying fuck you to clothing lines that only go to a size 12 as if we don’t even exist as people, and we are saying fuck you to a mainstream media that says our bodies can only be used as comedic props and can’t possibly be sexy or romantic.